Nordgaren/Elden-Ring-Debug-Tool/README.md

 * After re-launching the program,iIn the "Inventory" tab, there will now be a category called "Seamless Coop".
 This will give you a selection of the four items added by the Seamless Coop mod.
 Click the item you wish to create and hit the "Create" button.

 ## Known Issues
 * Hotkeys don't save between sessions at this moment.
-They will next update
+They will Soon™

 ## Installing
 * Extract contents of zip archive to it's own folder.
 You may have to run as admin if Elden Ring Debug Tool crashes